district0x/name-bazaar/README.md

 You can then connect to the server through a web browser at http://localhost:4541

+### Semantic UI

+To build the Semantic UI pieces of the app you need to have `gulp` installed.
+Note that `gulp 4.x` does not work, you need a `3.x` version.

+`npm install gulp@^3.9.0 --save`

+Then use our handy script:

+`./semantic.sh build`
+or
+`./semantic.sh watch`

+Depending upon how you'd like to work.

 ## Start a development UI for client-side development only

 If you're only focusing on working with the UI, you can start a UI